 Climate Skeptic and Climate Denier – What’s The Difference?

-The term “climate skeptic” (or “climate sceptic” in British English) has been with us since people started doubting climate science.
-Over time, however, the term has fallen out of favour for “climate denial”.
-This was not by accident – the climate movement realised the advantage that so-called “skeptics” had by framing their attitudes in a virtuous way.
-To be skeptical is a good thing, right?
-So a counter-framing was created, referring to this attitude as “climate denial”.
-Rightly so – the scientific consensus for human-made climate change is overwhelming, not to mention the proof in the increasingly extreme weather events worldwide – doubting that science at this stage is nothing less than denial of the truth.
+The term “climate skeptic” (or “climate sceptic” in British English) has been with us since people started questioning the science behind climate change.
+Over time, however, the term has been replaced with “climate denial”.
+This was not by accident – “climate skeptic” was a narrative frame chosen by the so-called “skeptics” themselves.
+To be skeptical can feel safe, careful, even correct.
+So the counter-frame of “climate denial” or “climate denier” was used in its place.
+And rightly so – the scientific consensus for human-made climate change is overwhelming, not to mention the proof in the increasingly extreme weather events worldwide.
+“Doubting” that science is nothing less than denial of the truth.

 So What is Climate Misinformation, Then?

-- Casting doubt on the movement – climate scientists, activists, the media or celebrities that may talk about it.
+- Casting doubt on or attacking anyone promoting climate action, whether it be climate scientists, activists, the media or celebrities that may talk about it.
 E.g. “DiCaprio wants us to cut emissions, but I don’t see him walking to his job every day”

 - Downplaying the potential future cost of climate change e.g. “if we just grow our economies, we will find technological solutions” – or, only focusing on the cost of adaptation without mentioning the even bigger cost of not acting e.g. “everyone is going to need a new boiler – who is going to pay for it?”